trobol/seating-chart/README.md

 2. `cd seating-chart`
 3. `npm install` or if you prefer to use yarn, `yarn install`

+### ESLint

+It is highly recommended for you to set up ESLint.
+ESLint will ensure that you are writing code that looks good, and will also help you catch a lot of errors.
+Enforcing good code style will help with maintainability and safeness of code.

+#### Setting Up

+1. In VSCode install both the `ESLint` and `Prettier` extensions.
+2. In your VSCode settings `File -> Preferences -> Settings`, go to the ESLint settings under `Extensions`.
+3. Check `Eslint: Auto Fix On Save`.
+4. Make sure `Eslint: Run` is set to `onType`.
+5. Go to the Prettier settings under `Extensions`.
+6. Check `Prettier: Eslint Integration`.

 ## Running

 Running the application is extremely simple.
 Make sure you are in the `seating-chart` directory then run: